 Modern organizations must protect against a multitude of threats, be these cyber-threats such as Ransomware or Malware attacks or a physical or natural threat such as an earthquake, flood or fire.
 The threat of data outage is always there and to successfully protect against it, a concise, up to date and tested plan must be put into place.

-Disaster recovery is relevant to organisations of all sizes, and with it being reported that up to 70% of small/medium businesses unable to recover from data loss, disaster recovery is in focus for more than just enterprise organisations.
+Disaster recovery is relevant to organizations of all sizes, and with it being reported that up to 70% of small/medium businesses unable to recover from data loss, disaster recovery is in focus for more than just enterprize organizations.

-There are several variations on how DR can be achieved within an organisation and these often hinge on the RTO and RPO of an organisation and the budget available to implement and run a solution.
+There are several variations on how DR can be achieved within an organization and these often hinge on the RTO and RPO of an organization and the budget available to implement and run a solution.

 Solutions and Strategy

 The most simple variety of disaster recovery is having a secure, offsite full backup that all data can be recovered from in a disaster.
 This would, however, mean that in the event of a disaster an organization will need a platform, physical or virtual, hardware or public cloud, to recover the data too, incurring an additional cost.

 Disaster Recover as a service (DRAAS) solutions are more likely to use a combination of techniques to enable DR, replication and backup included.
 These services may include the option to failover to a cloud platform, replacement hardware being supplied, or instant failover to warm hardware.